KitsuneSemCalda/KitsuneSemCalda/README.md

 # Hello!
 I'm KitsuneSemCalda 🦊

-I'm a backend developer studying to became a fullstack developer.
-Do you can see me contributing in must project's too
+I'm a backend developer studying to become a fullstack developer.
+Do you can also see me contributing in many projects too

 ---